 5. What is the definition of a habit according to Merriam-Webster’s dictionary?

 Merriam-Webster defines a habit as “a settled tendency or usual manner of behavior” — something you do regularly, often without thinking.
 That automatic quality is why habits are more reliable than motivation.
-Once wired in, they require less effort.
+Once established, they require less effort.

 6. What are some examples of micro habits?